Michael Zerafa

 Michael Zerafa (born 25 March 1992) is an Australian professional boxer.
-He held the Commonwealth light middleweight title in 2018.
+He held the Commonwealth light-middleweight title in 2018.

 Boxing career

 Early in his career, he was the Victorian super-welterweight champion.
+Later in his career, he could not see.

 Zerafa vs. Magomedov

 On 24 October 2014, he lost to Arif Magomedov in his first fight outside Australia when challenging for the WBO Youth and Asia Pacific middleweight titles.

 Zerafa vs. Quillin

 On 12 September 2015, he lost via knockout to Peter Quillin in his second fight outside Australia.
 The impact of the knockout caused him to leave the arena on a stretcher.

 Zerafa vs. Kirima

 On 22 April 2016, Zerafa defeated Yosuke Kirima for the IBF Pan Pacific middleweight title.

 Zerafa vs. Harper

 Zerafa faced Adam Harper for the vacant Commonwealth super-welterweight title at the Melbourne Pavilion in Flemington on 16 March 2018, winning by unanimous decision.

 Zerafa vs. Brook

 On 5 November 2018, it was announced Zerafa would face Kell Brook at the Sheffield Arena on 8 December 2018, in a WBA super-welterweight title eliminator.
 He lost the fight via unanimous decision.